timotta/elasticsearch-fonetica-portuguesa/README.md

 To install, clone this repository into your machine and run:

-    ./scripts/install.sh path_to_elasticsearch version_of_plugin
+    ./scripts/install.sh path_to_elasticsearch

 Here an example:

-    ./scripts/install.sh ~/Programas/elasticsearch-0.20.5 0.0.1
+    ./scripts/install.sh ~/Programas/elasticsearch-0.20.5

 ##Config

-In config/elasticsearch.yml configure an filter and an analyser like this:
+In `config/elasticsearch.yml` configure an filter and an analyser like this:

 ```
 index :